melroseceballos/Python-Terminal-TicTac-Toe/README.md

 ## Getting Started
-- Fork and clone this repo
+- Fork and clone this repo.
-- Build your game logic in `app.py`
+- Build your game logic in `app.py`.
 - Keep your code neat, organized, and commented.
-This will help you understand what's happening and quickly find different sections of your game logic
+This will help you understand what's happening and quickly find different sections of your game logic.
 - Use the user stories below to guide you as you build the game that meets the user's needs.